nus-cs2103-AY2324S1/tp/docs/team/bwangpj.md

 - Include labelled UI diagram of the various information that is stored and displayed in the UI
 - Explain and emphasise that indexing is 1-based and not 0-based
 - Explain and emphasise how duplicate contacts are handled - only by name, and only with an exact match of name
+- Clarify how input commands with empty fields are handled
 - Documentation for `filter` command

 ### Contributions to the DG

 - Include initial list of all user stories brainstormed
+- Describe implementation of:
+  - `edit` command
+  - `filter` command
+  - navigation between command history using up/down arrow keys, which includes the UI component as well as description of how the feature is implemented

-- Describe implementation of `edit` and `filter` commands, and associated UML diagrams
+  and their associated UML diagrams.
 - Add Planned Enhancements appendix to the DG

 ### Contributions to team-based tasks